-Being a bit more flexible with your travel dates can yield a better deal.
-Renting cars during the shoulder season or off-season when there’s likely to be more availability is a smart move, but that’s not always feasible.
+Being more flexible with your travel dates can yield a better deal.
+Renting cars during the shoulder season or off-season when there’s likely more availability is a smart move, but that’s not always feasible.

-Check rates for a few days around your desired pick-up date to see if you can generate any significant savings.
-Sometimes renting cars on non-weekend dates can save money, and availability may also be better.
+Check rates for a few days around your desired pick-up date to see if you can generate significant savings.
+Sometimes, renting cars on non-weekend dates can save money, and availability may be better.

 Consider Non-Airport Rental Locations.